 One of the main effects of drinking is neurochemical changes in the brain.
 It becomes difficult for the individual to quit alcohol leading to several alcohol withdrawal symptoms.
 Here is how several factors play a role to give rise to serious cases of alcoholism:

 Genetics and physiology have a huge role to play in the development of alcoholism.
 According to recent studies, scientists have recognized as many as 21 genes in different chromosome regions that might be responsible for the development of alcohol addiction.
 If these genes are passed on to the younger generation in the family, then the chances of developing alcoholism later in life can increase substantially.

-Apart from genetics there are certain chemicals in the brain that can increase the possibilities of alcohol abuse.
+Apart from genetics certain chemicals in the brain can increase the possibilities of alcohol abuse.
 Some individuals can limit their consumption of alcohol but for others with a different physiological composition of the brain, it can produce an impulse to keep going.

 Children who have been a victim of alcohol abuse very early age are susceptible to developing the same alcohol problems as adults.